A Training program is a major life commitment

 If you want to change your life, and develop a body that you are happy with, you need to understand what is required as well as a plan for developing the habits necessary for long-term results.
 If you don’t prepare yourself mentally, you will reach frustration and quit—it happens all the time.
 I have seen hundreds of people fall off the wagon like this and it’s a bloody shame.
 A body is a terrible thing to waste.

 Consistency is then name of the game when it comes to health and fitness.
 You have to keep going no matter what.
 Utilize these principles to improve your chances of success.
 I’m rooting for you.

 1. You Need To Eat Clean

-If you want that ripped or tone look, you must eat a clean.
-There is no exception to this.
-Nutrition will improve your performance to incredible heights on top of making you look good.
+If you want that ripped or tone look, you must eat clean.
+There is no exception here.
+Nutrition will take your performance to incredible heights on top of making you look good.
 No one wants to be that girl or guy that looks-average-but-trains-4-days-a-week (and you see it all too often).

-It pains me to see trainees that don’t have the body composition they should have.
+It pains me to see trainees who don’t have the body composition they should have.
 Fitness is about being functional and a byproduct of being functional is having a six-pack.
-If you are fit, you should be ripped and have a six-pack.
-Period.
+If you consider yourself “fit,” than you should have a six-pack.